drshahizan/Python-big-data/assignment/ass6/bdm/F4_2/big_data.md

 In order to concat for all 3 csv files, the chunking technique has been used, the original file unable to merge all the 3 csv files as it will cause system RAM clash.

-Processing Time is 224.17 seconds.\
+- Processing Time is 224.17 seconds.
-System RAM Usage is 7.40% / 13.1 MB
+- System RAM Usage is 7.40% / 13.1 MB.

 ### Method 3: Optimize Data Types

 Fine-tune data types to maximize efficiency and minimize memory consumption.

 Result after fine-tune data types as below:

-Processing Time: 1923.23 seconds\
+- Processing Time: 439.03 seconds.
-System RAM Usage After Conversion: 37.70%\
+- System RAM Usage After Conversion: 52.00%.
-Memory usage for df_game, df_rec, and df_users is 13.1 MB, 4.1 GB, 315.6 MB.
+- Memory usage for df_game: 13.1 MB.
+- Memory usage for df_rec: 4.1 GB.
+- Memory usage for df_users: 315.6 MB

 ### Method 4: Sampling

 Implement sampling methodologies to extract meaningful insights from a subset of the dataset.

-Memory usage is 876.3+ MB\
-Processing time is 0.00 seconds\
-System memory usage for combining is 2313.05 MB\
+Result 10% sample from DataFrame

+- Processing Time: 6.07 seconds.
+- System RAM Usage: 41.50%.
+- Memory usage: 2.1 GB

 ### Method 5: Parallelize with Dask:

 To extends pandas to enable parallel and distributed computing.
 It's particularly useful for handling larger-than-memory datasets.

-Result of Parallelize with Dask:\
+Result of Parallelize with Dask:

-RAM Usage: 4960.21 MB\
+- RAM Usage: 4960.21 MB.
-Processing Time: 136.04 seconds\
+- Processing Time: 136.04 seconds.
-Total Size: 20.82 GB
+- Total Size: 20.82 GB

 ## Task 5: Comparative Analysis